alf808/neo-depot/README.md

       yield this close approach
 ```

-As before, you can certainly deviate from this pattern, especially depending on how you chose to implement the previous step.

 Why `yield`?
 Recall that when we use `yield` in a Python function, it becomes a generator function, capable of pausing and resuming.
 Generators are often useful to represent sources of data streams.
 In our project, there might be thousands of close approaches matching the user's criteria, but we might only need to show the first ten (specified with the `--limit` command-line option).
 For these cases, we'll want the `query` function not to return a fully-computed collection of matching close approaches - which could take a while to compute - but rather to generate a stream of matching close approaches.
 In doing so, we'll make the `query` method almost instantaneous, and only do the work to determine the next element of the generator (the next matching `CloseApproach`) if another unit of code asks for it.

-There are a plethora of other ways to optimize this method as well.
-For example, you could preprocess even more auxiliary data structures in the `NEODatabase` constructor to speed up specific queries.
-You might map dates to collections of close approaches that occurred on those dates, to speed up the `--date` criterion.
-You might order the close approaches by distance or velocity, or the NEOs by diameter, in order to more efficiently search for matches.
-Furthermore, you might be able to intelligently combine filters - for example, there are definitely no close approaches that are simulataneously closer than 0.1au (`--max-distance 0.1`) to Earth and further than 0.3au (`--max-distance 0.3`) from Earth.
-Depending on the exact approach you take, some of these changes may affect the design of your filters or the `create_filter` function, but there are many opportunities for performance improvements.

 However, while these additional optimizations are certainly interesting - and in many cases can speed up the time it takes to perform complex queries - they are in no way necessary to successfully complete this task.
-By following the pseudocode given above, you can query the collection of close approaches to generate (with `yield`) a stream of results that match user-specified criteria.

 #### Task 3c: Limit the results to at most some maximum number.

-After the `main.py` script runs `.query` on the `NEODatabase` with the objects you produced in `create_filters`, it sends the stream of results through the `limit` function in the `filters` module.
+After the `main.py` script runs `.query` on the `NEODatabase` with the objects produced in `create_filters`, it sends the stream of results through the `limit` function in the `filters` module.
 This is the next function that we'll write.

 ```
 def limit(iterator, n):
     ...
 ```

 The first argument - `iterator` - represents a stream of data, as an iterable.
 In our pipeline, it will be the stream of `CloseApproach`es produced by the `query` method.
 The second argument - `n`- represents the maximum number of elements from the stream that might be produced by the `limit` function.
-If `n` is `None` or zero, you shouldn't limit the results at all.
+If `n` is `None` or zero, there is no limit to the results.

-You should not treat the `iterator` argument as being an in-memory aggregate data type, such as a list or a tuple.
-In particular, you should not slice the `iterator` argument.

 Why restrict ourselves in this way?
 With any sufficiently large dataset, we'd usually like to do the minimum number of operations necessary to achieve our goal.
 As just discussed, there are some queries for which, if we simply calculated and buffered all matching close approaches from the `query` method and sliced the result, the runtime would be just too slow.
 Although our data set may be small enough for the naive solution to be possible, it's still big enough to illustrate a noticeable improved performance by leveraging operations on iterators and generators.

-As a hint, (although not necessary) you may find the [itertools.islice](https://docs.python.org/3/library/itertools.html#itertools.islice) function helpful.

 #### Testing

-It's getting a little harder to manually test your implementations.

-At the command line, as you implement more and more individual filters (and their effect on `query`), you'll unlock more and more of the options of the `query` subcommand.
-When this task is finished, the `query` subcommand will work completely, with the exception of `--outfile`.
+The `query` subcommand will work completely, with the exception of `--outfile`.
 Here are a few examples:

 ```
 # Query for close approaches on 2020-01-01